sharktacos/OpenColorIO-configs/docs/VFXpulls.md

 <img src="img/gamuts.jpg">
 </p>

-Second, with ACES the whole image pipeline is standarized and managed to avoid mistakes and chaos when passing images between facilities.
-From editorial to conform to VFX to DI the image stays the same, allowing you as artist and filmmaker to be in control of your own artistic vision.
+Secondly is consistency and control, with ACES the whole image pipeline is standarized and managed to avoid mistakes and chaos when passing images between facilities.
+From editorial to conform to VFX to DI the image stays the same, using a (SMPTE) standard that allows you as artist and filmmaker to be in control of your own artistic vision.
 Okay, enough theory, let's get to it!

 # <a name="require"></a>VFX Pull requirements